ijkilchenko/ZhangShasha/README.md

 TODO
 ====

-1. I need to organize my methods better - maybe split the Node class into several classes...
 2. Why doesn't the workspace.xml files get ignored by git?
+3. I need to learn how to test method properly (maybe do a JUnit tutorial again)...